 Global Entry can get pretty backed up.
 The first available interview was in May 2017!
 My advice is to make the first available appointment you find, but check back regularly to see if anything opens up.
 I was able to reschedule mine for February.
 I then received notice of another interview location opening at an office building in Boston so I jumped on this and got an appointment for December 28th.
 This was still over 3 months since I applied for Global Entry, but sure beats waiting 8 months!

 My interviewer also said that the location I went to accepts walk-ins.
 If you are able to walk-in, the turnaround time for your Global Entry application could be about a week or two total.

 I had my interview bright and early in the morning.
 I arrived five minutes before my 7:45 appointment time and they were able to take me right away.
 Two officers were working and there was nobody in the waiting room.

 Make sure to bring your passport, your conditional approval letter (they need the number on it), and proof of address.
 They typically use your license for this but a utility bill works as well.
 The interview itself was quick.
-She just verified the information on my application including all international travel in the past five year.
+She just verified the information on my application including all international travel in the past five years.
 After taking my picture and fingerprints, I was good to go!
 Less than an hour later I received notice of Global Entry approval.
 You can use Global Entry immediately even while waiting for your card in the mail.
 My card arrived about a week later.
-The entire Global Entry application process from initial application to receiving my card took just under 4 months.
+The entire Global Entry application process from the initial application to receiving my card took just under 4 months.